 - What is the effect of providing official rankings of primary and secondary schools to the public?

 - Does information dissemination help increase accountability of stakeholders?

 School Incentive Scheme: The best-improving schools, based on pass rates, receive a grant, to be used as they see fit, in high-profile regional and national events.
 Key questions:

 - Does providing monetary incentives help improve student outcomes?

 - Do schools use their funds effectively for improvements?

-2. Building a coalition to enact and sustain reform.
+2. Building a coalition to enact and sustain reform

-The success of the reform programme will depend on the ability of political leaders to maintain a coalition of various stakeholders.
+The success of the reforms will depend on the ability of political leaders to maintain a coalition of various stakeholders.
 Given Tanzania’s decentralised education system, local government leaders and other large groups of local stakeholders (such as teachers), need to have aligned incentives with those at the national level to push forward reform rather than block it.
 The key question: